clara-risk/fire_weather_interpolate/README.md

 Fire Weather Interpolate

-A series of Python functions for interpolating the Canadian Forest Fire Weather Index variables.
+A series of Python functions for interpolating the Canadian Forest Fire Weather Index variables, evaluating interpolation methods using various cross-validation methods, and calculating fire season duration.

 A lot of the code is based off of the R package cffdrs:

 https://github.com/cran/cffdrs/tree/master/R